Academic Catalog

 Competency Based Credit (CBC) Guidelines:

 • A student must be enrolled in one of LSSC's Baccalaureate Programs, Associate in Science (A.S.), or College Credit Certificate Programs and the credits sought through CBC must be applicable to that degree or certificate program.
-CBC credit cannot be used towards an Associate in Arts (A.A.) degree.
+CBC credit cannot be used toward an Associate in Arts (A.A.) degree.

 • A student who transfers to a university or another state college should understand that credit earned through CBC may not transfer.